Cyrken/html-css/images/README.md

 Compressive JPGs are a technique for supplying hi-resolution photos while reducing the download size.
 The major downside of this technique is that the images can become very memory intensive.

+1. Go to your website and determine the maximum width your image will be displayed at
-- Using the original source file, make the image double its width on your website
+2. Open the original source file in Photoshop make its width double the size you determined for your website
-- Use `Save For Web` to compress the image to a JPG with a quality of somewhere around 25%–35%
+3. Use `Save For Web` to compress the image to a JPG with a quality of somewhere around 25%–35%

 **Videos**